eclipsevortex/SubVortex.AutoUpgrader/README.md

 # 🚀 Quick Setup <a id="quick-setup"></a>

+⚠️ Note: This step is usually not required.
+The Auto Upgrader automatically handles setup for you.
+Use this only if you encounter issues or need to manually prepare a specific version.

 To setup the Auto Upgrader in a quick way, you can run

 ```bash
 ./scripts/quick_setup.sh --neuron validator --release v3.0.1
 ```

-It will download and unzip the newuon's assets of the SubVortex for the requested version.
+It will download and unzip the neuron's assets of the SubVortex for the requested version.

 Use `-h` to see the options